vansia43/lab-guide-examples/Query Real-Time IoT Data in Azure Stre.md

 #### Test Your Query
  1. Your completed query should look similar to the below example.
 Note that the solution you create might not be an exact match.
-As long as your query returns the expected number of rows noted below, the your query is correct:
+As long as your query returns the expected number of rows noted below, then your query is correct:

     ```sql
     SELECT